Published: April 23, 2023

-- In 2020 alone, our national parks welcomed 237 million visitors.
-This is substantially less - 27.9% lower - than 2019.
-The decrease was largely due to temporary closures cause by the COVID-19 pandemic .
+- In 2021, our national parks welcomed 297 million visitors.
+This is substantially more - 25.3% more - than 2020.
+The increase was largely due to fewer temporary closures caused by the COVID-19 pandemic .
 Parks (national and otherwise) have become preferred places to recreate during pandemic times.

 - Since the inception of the National Park Service in 1904, over 15 billion visits have been registered.

 The Top Ten National Parks for 2022

 Each year, NPS ranks the parks and the service sites by the number of recreation visits.
 The large western parks routinely appear on that list year-to-year.
 But it might surprise you to learn that The Great Smoky Mountain National Park, with its grassy mountain views, a popular water trail and beautiful fall foliage, is the one that tops the list.
 Here are the Top Ten among the national parks, ranked by number of visitors in 2022.

 - Great Smoky Mountains National Park - 12,937,633